Iran's coronavirus death toll jumps to 54, with 978 infected

 The spread of the virus in Iran, the epicenter of the outbreak in the Middle East, has prompted growing anxiety among Iranians and concern in some quarters over the clerical establishment’s response.

-Writing by Parisa Hafezi; additional reporting by Babak Dehghanpisheh; Editing by Mark Potter and David Goodman
+Writing by Parisa Hafezi; additional reporting by Babak Dehghanpisheh; Editing by David Goodman and Ros Russell